larsreed/testdata/README.md

 * can only be used on a type implementing `Generator[T]`
 * requires the implementing type to have a `var generator:Generator[G]` containing the actual generator
-* allows you to override only the methods of `ExtendedGenerator` you need to change the definition of `def conv2gen(f: T): G` and / or `conv2result(f: G): T` to convert between the types of the generator and the implementing class (by default both are implemented with `asInstanceOf`
+* to override the methods of `ExtendedGenerator` you need to change the definition of `def conv2gen(f: T): G` and / or `conv2result(f: G): T` to convert between the types of the generator and the implementing class (by default both are implemented with `asInstanceOf`

 ## Basic generators